theodds/2022-ISBA-BNPCI/README.md

 ## Forthcoming Book

 - Daniels, M.J., Linero, A.R., and Roy, J.A.
-(2022+) Bayesian Nonparametrics for Causal Inference and Missing Data, CRC Press/Chapman & Hall
+(2022+) Bayesian Nonparametrics for Causal Inference and Missing Data, CRC Press/Chapman & Hall.

 ## BART